-Portland Ovations, in partnership with the Abbe Museum in Bar Harbor, ME is creating a staging of Wabanaki Stories and Storytellers for school and family audiences.
-The ‘First Look’ event will bring together our colleagues at Abbe along with respected Wabanaki storytellers for a sharing and discussion on the important role storytelling and storytellers play for the Indigenous nations and peoples in Maine.
+Portland Ovations, in collaboration with Akomawt Educational Initiative and co-founder Chris Newell, former Executive Director of the Abbe Museum in Bar Harbor, ME is creating a staging of Wabanaki Stories and Storytellers for school and family audiences.

 Jennifer Pictou (Mi’kmaq) is a member of the Mi’kmaq Nation (formerly the Aroostook Band of Micmac).
 She is a professional storyteller, artist, and historian as well as owner of a nationally renowned tour company, Bar Harbor Ghost Tours.
 She holds a Bachelors of Fine Arts, a Bachelor of Arts in Anthropology, and A Masters Degree in American and New England Studies.
 Jennifer describes her art style as a mix of traditional Mi’kmaq forms with an Art Deco flair.
 Her original bead designs involve intricate traditional double curves and floral patterns beaded into exquisite limited edition handbags and wall art.
 Currently Jennifer is also studying and is a founding member of a group reviving traditional Mi’kmaq porcupine quill embroidery.